Hugo Award for Best Fancast

 The Hugo Award for Best Fancast is one of the Hugo Awards, and is awarded to the best non-professional audio or video periodical devoted to science fiction, fantasy, or related subjects.
 The Hugo Awards have been described as "a fine showcase for speculative fiction" and "the best known literary award for science fiction writing".

 To be eligible for the award, a fancast must have released four or more episodes by the end of the previous calendar year, at least one of which appeared in that year, and it must not qualify for the dramatic presentation category.
 It must also not provide or be published by an entity that provides a quarter or more of the income of any one person working on the fancast.
 The name of the award is a portmanteau of fan and podcast.
 The Hugo Award for Best Fancast was first proposed as a category after the 2011 awards, and then appeared as a temporary category at the 2012 awards.
 Temporary awards are not required to be repeated in following years.
 The 2013 awards, however, did repeat the category, and afterwards it was ratified as a permanent category.

-During the 11 years the award has been active, 28 fancasts by 80 people have been nominated, and 7 of those fancasts have won.
-SF Squeecast, created by a team of five people, won the award in both 2012 and 2013, and declined to be nominated for 2014.
-SF Signal Podcast, run by Patrick Hester, won the 2014 award, and Galactic Suburbia Podcast, run by Alisa Krasnostein, Alexandra Pierce, Tansy Rayner Roberts, and Andrew Finch, won the 2015 award.
-No award was given in 2016, and Tea and Jeopardy, by Emma Newman and Peter Newman, won in 2017 on its third nomination.
-Ditch Diggers, by Mur Lafferty and Matt Wallace, won the 2018 award in its second year of nominations, and Our Opinions Are Correct, by Annalee Newitz and Charlie Jane Anders, won the 2019, 2020, and 2022 awards.
-The Coode Street Podcast, by Jonathan Strahan and Gary K. Wolfe, won in 2021.
-Galactic Suburbia Podcast and The Coode Street Podcast have received the most nominations at eight each.
+During the 14 years the award has been active, 33 fancasts by 89 people have been finalists, and 10 of those fancasts have won.
+SF Squeecast, created by a team of five people, won the first two awards in 2012 and 2013, and Our Opinions Are Correct, by Annalee Newitz and Charlie Jane Anders, won three times.
+They are the only fancasts to win multiple times.
+The Coode Street Podcast, by Jonathan Strahan and Gary K. Wolfe, won in 2021, and has received the most final ballot nominations at eleven.